pypeit/PypeIt/doc/wave_calib.rst

 you can increase this tolerance using the command line option `pixtol`, or by setting the `force_save` command line option.

-To use this wavelength solution in your reduction, put the output MasterWaveCalib_<SETUP>.fits file in the Masters directory and rerun the pypeit reduction with the -m flag.

-If you'd like to add your solution to the PypeIt database, you will need to move the output file into the master directory, which will be similar to the following directory:
+To use this wavelength solution in your reduction, you will need to add your solution to the PypeIt database.
+To do this, you will need to move the output file into the master directory, which will be similar to the following directory: